-When a High School/Middle School student has been tardy to homeroom or to a class on three occasions, an in-school noon detention will be assigned by the principal.
+When a Middle School/High School student has unexcused tardies to homeroom or to a class, these tardies count toward unexcused absences.

 STUDENT ATTENDANCE AT SCHOOL EVENTS

 The school encourages students to attend as many school events held after school as possible, without interfering with their school work and home activities.
 Enthusiastic spectators help to build School spirit and encourage those students who are participating in the event.
 (Board Policy 5855 - Student Attendance at School Events)